Snowpark Container Services: Additional considerations for services

 Snowflake provides the following environment variables for you to configure a Snowflake client in your service code:

-• SNOWFLAKE_ACCOUNT: Provides the name of the Snowflake account the service is currently running under.
+• SNOWFLAKE_ACCOUNT: Provides the account locator for the Snowflake account the service is currently running under.

 • SNOWFLAKE_HOST: Provides the hostname used to connect to Snowflake.